-Students may transfer to Oklahoma State University from within the state system according to the following criteria:
+For Fall 2004 and Spring 2005, students may transfer to Oklahoma State University from within the state system according to the following criteria:

-- 1. Students who have earned between seven and 23 hours of college-level credit must satisfy both freshman admission requirements (see "Freshman Admission" section) and the retention standards listed below. - 2.
-Students who have earned 24 or more hours of college-level credit must meet high school curricular requirements (see "Freshman Admission Requirements") and the retention standards listed below.
+- Students who have earned between seven and 23 hours of college-level credit must satisfy both freshman admission requirements (see "Freshman Admission" section) and the retention standards listed below. - Students who have earned 24 or more hours of college-level credit must meet high school curricular requirements (see "Freshman Admission Requirements") and the retention standards listed below.